vdurmont/etaprinter/README.md

 * `total`: total number of elements that are going to be processed
 * `elementName`: the name of the element
-If this parameter is given, the speed will be printer with the following format: `42 [elementName]/s`.
+If this parameter is given, the speed will be printed with the following format: `42 [elementName]/s`.
 Else, it will be `42/s`.
 * `stream`: the OutputStream where the ETA is printed
 Default value is `System.out`.
 * `closeStream`: if true, the stream will be closed when the process will end (the number of processed elements will be greater or equal to the total number of elements).
+Default is `false`.